clearcare/policies/source/sections/22-key_definitions.md

 * *Disclosure*: Disclosure means the release, transfer, provision of, access to, or divulging in any other manner of information outside the entity holding the information.

-* *Customers*: Contractually bound users of Cloudticity Oxygen Managed Services Platform.
+* *Customers*: Contractually bound users of Cloudticity Oxygen managed services platform.

 * *Electronic Protected Health Information (ePHI)*: Any individually identifiable health information protected by HIPAA that is transmitted by, processed in some way, or stored in electronic media.